cubewave/corewave/README.md

 **Note:** For now Corewave needs to run with privileged permissions so please make sure you are either root or using sudo when running Corewave

-**<span style="color:red">After each new executing of Corewave to provision new MicroVMs, the previous set of MicroVMs and data will be deleted.
-This will be changed in the upcoming release.</span>**
+/!\ **After each new executing of Corewave to provision new MicroVMs, the previous set of MicroVMs and data will be deleted.
+This will be changed in the upcoming release.** /!\

 # Interacting with Micro VMs: